distinctm1nd/haunting_specter_expansion_board_2023/README.md

 ![Series resistor / LED](series_resistor_led.png "Series Resistor / LED")

-So, for instance, if you want to change D1 from Red to Blue you will need the ‘forward voltage’ and ‘forward current’ of the Blue LED (forward voltage: 3-3.3v and forward current: 20mA).
+For instance, if you want to change D1 from Red to Blue you will need the ‘forward voltage’ and ‘forward current’ of the Blue LED (forward voltage: 3-3.3v and forward current: 20mA).
 Note: this may not always be the case so consult the documentation for the specific LED you are using.
 You can then use the calculator to calculate the minimum required resistor.
 In this application, the Power Source is 3.3 volts, so you would enter:

 Power supply voltage (V): 3.3
 LED voltage drop (V): 3.0 (assuming this is the forward voltage of your LED)